OUR

 Angelo Varvaglione, son of Cosimo, built the first cellar in Leporano, which today serves as the sales point.

-The Taranto-based company focuses its attention on local grape varieties such as Primitivo di Manduria, Negroamaro, Malvasia, and Aglianico for red grapes, as well as Verdeca, Falanghina, Malvasia, and Fiano for white grapes.
-Additionally, regarding international grape varieties, the winery produces Chardonnay while respecting the characteristics of the Salento territory.
+The focus of the Taranto-based winery is on local grape varieties such as Primitivo, Negroamaro, Susumaniello, Malvasia, and Aglianico for red wines, and Verdeca, Falanghina, Malvasia, and Fiano for white wines.
+Additionally, when it comes to international grape varieties, the winery produces wines from Chardonnay, Syrah, and Cabernet Sauvignon, while respecting the unique characteristics of the Salento region.

 The fourth generation of the Varvaglione family is born: Marzia, Angelo, and Francesca.